Youngstown–Warren Regional Airport

 Youngstown–Warren Regional Airport is a public and military airport in Vienna Township, Trumbull County, Ohio, 11 miles north of Youngstown and 10 mi east of Warren.
 The airport is home to the Youngstown–Warren Air Reserve Station.

 The airport has been in operation for over 50 years.
 It is run by the Western Reserve Port Authority, made up of members appointed by the Mahoning and Trumbull County Commissioners.
 While there hasn't been commercial service to the airport since 2018, private jets and small charter flights continue to serve the area as of December 2023.

 The airport is part of the National Plan of Integrated Airport Systems (NPIAS).
 In 2024, it was designated as a primary airport, allocating it an extra $1 million per year over 5 years for maintenance.

 History

 The Youngstown–Warren Regional Airport began as the Youngstown Municipal Airport (MAP), and was one of the last Works Progress Administration projects.
-Construction began in 1939, and the airport opened a year later.
+A groundbreaking for the project was held on 29 May 1939.
+The 597 acre airport and its 3,850 ft and 3,600 ft runways were dedicated on 1 July 1941.
 The airport is located 11 mi north of Youngstown in Vienna Center due to limited space available within the city for the planned size.
 The airport that had been serving the city, Lansdowne Airport, lacked room to expand.

+Construction of Youngstown Air Force Base began in June 1951, shortly before the 166th Fighter-Interceptor Squadron announced it would move from Lockbourne Air Force Base to the airport.
+Following a year of work, which involved lengthening the northwest-southeast runway to 7,500 ft, the facility was opened on 16 June 1952 and dedicated just under eight weeks later.

+The city authorized the purchase of additional land for a new terminal building, parking and taxiways in August 1970.
+By early March 1976, the passenger terminal was considered antiquated and undersized.
+However, due to limited funding, a replacement was not seen as forthcoming.
+At the same time, a previous project to rebuild the main runway had to be redone due to heaving caused by material used in its base.
+The airport expressed frustration that other cities in the area benefitted from it, but did not have to provide financial support.
+A 11,000 sqft expansion of the terminal, along with a fifth hangar, was due to be dedicated in late September 1978.